ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 - `https://{APIHOST}/api/v1/namespaces/{namespace}/packages/{packageName}`
 - `https://{APIHOST}/api/v1/namespaces/{namespace}/activations/{activationName}`

-The namespace and activation endpoints support only GET requests.
+The namespace and activation endpoints support GET requests.
 The actions, triggers, rules, and packages endpoints support GET, PUT, and DELETE requests.
 The endpoints of actions, triggers, and rules also support POST requests, which are used to invoke actions and triggers and enable or disable rules.

 All APIs are protected with HTTP Basic authentication.
 You can use the [wskadmin](../tools/admin/wskadmin) tool to generate a new namespace and authentication.
 The Basic authentication credentials are in the `AUTH` property in your `~/.wskprops` file, delimited by a colon.
-You can also retrieve these credentials using the CLI running `wsk property get --auth`.
+You can also retrieve these credentials by using the CLI running `wsk property get --auth`.

-The following is an example that uses the [cURL](https://curl.haxx.se) command tool to get the list of all packages in the `whisk.system` namespace:
+In the following example, the [cURL](https://curl.haxx.se) command tool is used to get the list of all packages in the `whisk.system` namespace:

 ```bash
 curl -u USERNAME:PASSWORD https://openwhisk.ng.bluemix.net/api/v1/namespaces/whisk.system/packages